JulHorn/testing_stuff/README.md

 - List of how to come up with test ideas with test techniques, product risks etc.: http://erik.brickarp.se/2016/08/how-to-come-up-with-test-ideas.html
 - A list of stuff to improve your testing skills in different areas like OS, security etc.: http://erik.brickarp.se/2015/08/practice-software-testing.html
 - A huge list of testing resources: http://www.huibschoots.nl/wordpress/?page_id=441
 - Exercise on critical thinking (aka on how to learn the art of asking critical questions): http://erik.brickarp.se/2014/11/exercise-critical-thinking-in-software.html
+- A good explanation of the different tests categorizations in regard of automation (unit, integration, contract, end-to-end): https://martinfowler.com/articles/practical-test-pyramid.html
+- Some good information about writing a test plan: https://dojo.ministryoftesting.com/dojo/lessons/how-to-write-a-software-test-plan
 - A lot of helpful mindmaps: http://apps.testinsane.com/mindmaps/Page/1/date_desc
-- A good explanation of the different tests categorizations in regard of automation (unit, integration, contract, end-to-end): https://martinfowler.com/articles/practical-test-pyramid.html
+- A mindmap for a very good first overview on what to test in a web environment: http://apps.testinsane.com/mindmaps/36-days-of-web-testing-by-rob-lambert-the-social-tester

 ## UX
 - Some general information about UX and what it encompasses: https://www.usertesting.com/blog/2015/08/13/what-is-user-experience/